modm-io/modm/ext/fatfs/README.markdown

 ====================================

 This repository has the purpose to mirror the releases of FatFS.
-It can then be used as a git submodule in the xpcc library.
+It can then be used as a git submodule in the modm library.